 A trip to Maui is luxurious in itself, but for total rejuvenation, visit one of Maui’s excellent spas.
 Spas abound on Maui, and many incorporate island-inspired ingredients and Hawaiian healing techniques, like Lomi Lomi massage.
 If you’re staying at a resort, chances are that an opulent full-service spa is already at your fingertips.

 Alternatively, there are some excellent, locally-owned spas with reasonable prices.
-We like Maui’s Best Massage— they offer a range of treatments and you can visit their location in Kihei or they can come to you as they are also mobile!
+We like Maui’s Best Massage— they offer a range of treatments and have two locations in Kihei and Lahaina.

 Luau